Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 New Space Walk Record

-U.S. Shuttle astronauts Susan Helms and Jim Voss set a new endurance record as they install the Leonardo module aboard the International Space Station.
+U.S. Shuttle astronauts Susan Helms and Jim Voss set a new endurance record during Space Shuttle mission STS-102 as they prepare the space station for the future arrival of the new Leonardo module.
 The total time spent in space is 8 hours 56 minutes.
+During a second spacewalk, the two astronauts install an External Stowage Platform for spare station parts.

 April 28, 2001